Concerns in Rails: Everything You Need to Know

 end

-To use this concern, you include the module as usual.
-For example, if the Post model wanted the visibility functionality, it would include the Visible concern.
-Including this concern adds the visible_to attribute, is_visible instance method, and the count_all_visible class method to the Post class.
+For example, if the Post model wants the visibility functionality, it includes the Visible concern.
+Including this concern adds the visible_to attribute, is_visible instance method, and the all_visible class method to the Post class.

 class Post < ApplicationRecord